melloddy/pseudolabel_auxdata/README.md

   - The folder containing the output of Melloddy-Tuner on the Melloddy dataset.
 * Image dataset
   - T2 that contains all compounds with images (make sure that the used *input_compound_id* match their analogs in your MELLODDY data when they exist). it will later be referred to as *T2_images.csv*
   - A file with columns corresponding to image features (standardized) and indexed with the input_compound_id.
-The file preperation manual is available on box (https://app.box.com/file/852061069648?s=xc2iqr0nylz0p73tj1vfapr2apuuxyx5).
+The file preparation manual is available on box (https://app.box.com/file/852061069648?s=xc2iqr0nylz0p73tj1vfapr2apuuxyx5).
 In the scripts it's referred to as *T_image_features_std.csv*

 ### Step 2: Write the configuration file